Ronaldvk90/flserver/README.md

-**Environment file!** Don't forget about this one ;) USER_UID=your user id (you can type "echo $UID for the id on your system) USER_GID=your group id (you can type "echo $GID for the id on your system) USERNAME=the username you want to give the flserver (I would suggest fluser) TZ=your timezone. example, "Europe/NewLondon" PASSWORD=Your verry secret password!
+**Environment file!** Don't forget about this one ;) USER_UID=your user id (you can type "echo $UID for the id on your system) USERNAME=the username you want to give the flserver (I would suggest fluser) TZ=your timezone. example, "Europe/NewLondon" PASSWORD=Your verry secret password!
-WINEPREFIX=Where the wine files will be installed.
-Default soots just fine WINEARCH=The architecture of wine. whether if it's 32 or 64 bit.
-Again, the default is fine

 Edit the environment.env file to your needs.